 This collaborative project spawned a Summer Research Experience for undergraduates in 2015, resulting in the visualization of the domestic transportation of commodities in the U.S. through the interactive website, ComFlo.
 A model was also created to simulate the risks of invasion, shown here.

-The three undergraduates on this project, Ashish Gauli, Nathan Wikle, and Ryan Yan, have recently won a student competition and have been invited to present their project at the NatureServe EcoInformatics Workshop in Washington, DC, in December 2015!
+The three undergraduates on this project, Ashish Gauli, Nathan Wikle, and Ryan Yan, have won a student competition and have been invited to present their project at the NatureServe EcoInformatics Workshop in Washington, DC, in December 2015!